 Zinc is the intelligence mineral; it is required for optimal brain and neurological development.
 As a result, deficiency of this nutrient in infants at a time when the brain is growing at its most rapid rate could have lifelong implications and possibly reduce IQ.

 2. Like phytic acid, trypsin inhibitors are present in large amounts in soybeans.
 These inhibit digestion and absorption of nutrients.
 In the manufacturing process, trypsin inhibitors need application of high heat for extended periods of time to break down, but some remain in the final product and studies show their presence prevents normal growth in baby rats.
 Knowing that a baby’s brain and nervous system grows to about 75% of its full size in the first year, any retardation of normal growth development may be counter to helping your child reach his or her full potential.

-3. The biggest danger of using soy are the phytoestrogens (plant estrogens called isoflavones) found in all soybeans whether organic, conventional or GMO.
-While these phytoestrogens are not bio-identical to human estrogens, they are close enough to cause hormone disruption, and could *potentially (certainly not in every instance)* affect and alter an infant’s developing brain and physiology.
+3. The biggest danger of using soy is the phytoestrogens (plant estrogens called isoflavones) found in all soybeans whether organic, conventional or GMO.
+While these are not bioidentical to human estrogens, they are close enough to cause hormone disruption, and could potentially affect and alter an infant’s developing brain and physiology.
 [1,2,3,4,5,6]

-Daniel Sheehan, PhD, the retired senior toxicologist at the US Food and Drug Administration’s National Center for Toxicological Research, made no understatement when he declared that “infants fed soy-based formulas have been placed at risk in a large, uncontrolled and basically un-monitored human infant experiment.”
+Daniel Sheehan, PhD, the retired senior toxicologist at the US FDA’s National center for Toxicological Research, made it clear when he stated that, “infants fed soy-based formulas have been placed at risk in a large, uncontrolled and basically unmonitored human infant experiment!”